Contact

 Packaging design determines how well packaging can be captured, tracked and managed within the system.
 Clear identification and cycle stability are prerequisites for reliable inventory management, billing and partner coordination.

-Without management-capable packaging design, system control becomes fragmented or manual.
+Without packaging design capable to be managed, system control becomes fragmented or manual.

-These requirements show why reusable packaging design cannot be optimised without considering Collect, Service and Manage — and why Reuse plays a system-shaping role in the Operating Model.
+These requirements show why reusable packaging design cannot be optimised without also considering the value domains Collect, Service and Manage — and why the Reuse value domain plays a system-shaping role in the Operating Model.